-VictoriaPlum.com is an online specialist bathroom retailer, based in Hull and employing c.
-280 staff across its head office, warehousing and regional distribution hubs.
+VictoriaPlum.com is an online specialist bathroom retailer, based in Doncaster and employing c.
+390 staff that are now working from home or in our premises that handle our warehousing and regional distribution.
 We do not operate any other business outside of this environment and we sell our products to just the UK market.

 In line with our own values, policies and processes, we operate a zero-tolerance approach to slavery and remain committed to tackling this type of human rights abuse through the effective due diligence and risk assessment of our supply chains.

 We are absolutely committed to ensuring our supply chain is free from slavery and human trafficking and that our partners manage in a way that is compliant to all applicable human rights, employment and environmental requirements, both on a local and national basis.

 We utilise the following policies through our supply chain (delivered via a Vendor Compliance Document)

 We have a number of internal policies to ensure we conduct business in an ethical and transparent manner.
 We operate robust recruitment policies, including conducting eligibility to work in the UK checks for all employees to safeguard against human trafficking or individuals being forced to work against their will.
 These requirements extend to 3rd party providers.
 Our internal policies include, but are not limited to:

 These policies clearly outline the expectation and potential outcomes of intervention should a policy be breached.
 Any reporting will be fully investigated, and appropriate remedial actions taken.
 This may include notifying statutory or legal entities as appropriate.